 I thought this book was hilarious!
 It was a very light read and just the thing I needed at the moment.
 You will most probably have laugh-out-loud moments while reading this book.
 I certainly did.

 Dimple is such an amazing person – I would have looked up to such a character in my teens.
+Edit: She makes some mistakes and she’s not always right, but she tries.
+She’s young, she’s still got much to learn.
 And Rishi is adorable, like so so cute.
 He is just amazing and sweet.

-The romance is very cute as well.
+The romance is very cute as well (Edit: However, there were some issues that were not discussed).
 It builds up and it is certainly not insta-love.
 I was able to understand why they fell in love with each other.
 Even though this book is indeed a romance story, it does follow the personal growth of the characters and their relationships to family and friends.

 In my opinion, the cover is beautiful.
 I like the placement of the title and the clothes that Dimple is wearing.
 I do have one question however, why is she not wearing glasses?

 Rishi has stereotypes about basketballers, which is absolutely normal.
 However, I feel like he would have rethought about these stereotypes when getting closer to his brother later on in the book.